$500K bond for shooting suspect's brother in school trespass - Philly

+Prosecutors said it was the third time he had visited the campus even though he was warned to stay away.

-Broward Sheriff's Office deputies arrested Zachary Cruz on Monday afternoon, saying he rode his skateboard onto the campus where 19-year-old Nikolas Cruz is accused of carrying out the shooting Feb.
-14.
+Broward Sheriff's Office deputies arrested Zachary Cruz on Monday afternoon, saying he rode his skateboard onto the campus.
+He is in the same Fort Lauderdale jail where Nikolas Cruz is housed.

 Joseph Kimok, who is representing Zachary Cruz, said the bond and conditions were far out of proportion to the trespassing offense.